IanEff/sandbox-cka/README.md

 The specified vagrant box works only on arm64.
 If you'd like to use a multi-arch box, just set config.vm.box in ./Vagrantfile to something multiarch, like bento/ubuntu-24.04.

+Weird attempt at a network diagram by NotebookLLM:
 ![CKA Lab Spec](assets/CKA-lab-spec.png)

 ## Prerequisites